Waitaha (South Island iwi): Rākaihautū's descendants

 A daughter of Rākaihautū, Te Uhi-tataraiakoa, stayed behind in Te Patunui-o-āio, and became the great-grandmother of Toi.
 Eight generations after Toi there lived Waitaha-nui and after him Waitaha-araki, after whom there came Hāwea-i-te-raki, (Note: The founder of Ngāti Hawea.) and finally seven generations later lived Hotumāmoe from Hastings, the founding ancestor of Ngāti Māmoe.
 In addition, Te Kāhea was a fifth generation descendant of Toi, and Rāhiri was also a 16th generation descendant.
 Tūhaitara from Hastings, a famed Ngāi Tahu ancestress, was said to have some Ngāti Māmoe ancestry.
 Her husband Marukore was a local with Te Kāhea ancestry.
 Waiwhero and Hekeia were Waitaha chiefs, with Te Anau being the latter's granddaughter and Aparima being his mother.
 Otaraia was the name of another chief.

 Waitaha's pā included O whitianga te ra ("place of the shining sun"), close to the southern end of Lake Te Anau a site at the Taerutu Lagoon near Woodend, a site at the mouth of Mata-au, a site in the Oamaru area, and a site around Lake Wakatipu.

 At the time Ngāti Māmoe migrated to the South Island from Te Whanganui-a-Tara about the 16th century, all the South Island's ancient iwi including the original Waitaha, Te Kāhui Tipua, Te Kāhui Roko, Te Rapuwai, Ngāti Hawea, and Ngāti Wairangi were all collectively grouped together as Waitaha.
 This happened again to Kāti Māmoe when Ngāi Tahu conquered the South Island in the 17th and 18th centuries.
+In October 2014, the remnants of a canoe, the Papanui waka, was found in the sand dunes of Papanui Inlet.
+Dating to the 15th century, likely contemporary with the Waitaha iwis occupation of the area, it is the second oldest known waka in New Zealand.